ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 You can control the brightness of your characters, courtesy of the "LightLevel" setting for room Regions.

-By default this is `100%`, but you can change it from `0% to 200%`.
+By default, this is `100%`, but you can change it from `0% to 200%`.
 This number is the light level in the current walkable area.
 Smaller numbers are darker, so that `0%` is pitch black and `200%` is very bright.